theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/adjust-column-name-style.md

 ---

 The following section describes a common business scenario to rename column name style within Microsoft SQL-Server environment.
-The given example shows how to use Custom SQL in the Finalization step of the database transaction within Xtract Universal destination settings.
+The given example shows how to use Custom SQL in the Finalization step of the database transaction within {{ productName }} destination settings.

-Xtract Universal offers 4 different [Column Name Styles](https://help.theobald-software.com/en/xtract-universal/destinations/microsoft-sql-server#column-name-style) for naming the SAP table columns in databases:
+{{ productName }} offers 4 different [Column Name Styles](https://help.theobald-software.com/en/xtract-universal/destinations/microsoft-sql-server#column-name-style) for naming the SAP table columns in databases:
 - Code - `[FieldName]`
 - Prefixed Code - `[TabName]~[FieldName]`
 - CodeAndText - `[FieldName]_[FieldDescription]`